graterol-oswaldo/docker_nginx_node/README.md

 # Docker: Nginx and NODE

-Services container infrastructure integrated by NGINX and NODE, designed to implement applications made with Vue.js or Node under a microservices structure.
-In consequence, the backend enviroment must be deploy from other service container.
+Docker container setup for Vue.js / Node apps, using Nginx as web server.

 ## Description

-This project is a simple container services infrastructure designed to deploy applications made with Vue,js or Node.
-It is integrated by:
+This project is a simple docker container setup designed to development or deploy applications made with Vue.js / Node.

-- NGINX
-- NODE

 As a developer looking to improve my skils and abilities in the domain of the Vue.js framework, I share this container structure in interest of making it easier to deploy both development and production environments.